Army Special Operations Brigade: Army Special Operations Brigade

 In August 2021 the group was re-designated as the Army Special Operations Brigade consisting of the four battalions of the newly created Ranger Regiment, two reinforcement companies of the Royal Gurkha Rifles, 255 Signal Squadron under command, and 1 Squadron Honourable Artillery Company attached to provide long-range surveillance patrols.

 The mentoring and training role previously undertaken by the Specialised Infantry Group was taken on by a new brigade formed through the conversion of the 11th Infantry Brigade into the 11th Security Force Assistance Brigade.

 The inaugural Brigade Commander was Brigadier Angus Fair DSO* OBE who formerly commanded the Specialised Infantry Group.

-By 2024, the brigade had been transferred from the disbanded 6 (UK) Division to Field Army Troops.
+By 2024, the brigade had been transferred from the disbanded 6 (UK) Division to the Land Special Operations Force set up in 1 December 2023 under Field Army Troops.

 Structure

 Former Structure (2021)

 The structure of the Specialised Infantry Group in March 2021 was as follows: